 - Copies of all important documents (online and paper)

 At the end of the day, the whole reason for your travel is the experiences you will have and the memories that will last a lifetime.
-Packing lighter will make that happen more often.
+Packing lighter and traveling like a minimalist will make that happen more often.